 Disbursements of Child Support Payments

 Analysis of results and challenges: This measure works with the amount of collections received in the fiscal year; if collections have increased then disbursements should also increase.
-This measure also works in conjunction with the "money on hold" measure (see CSSD strategy A2, measure #2); if there is less money on hold then disbursements should also increase.
+This measure also works in conjunction with the "money on hold" measure (see Child Support Services Division strategy A2, measure #2); if there is less money on hold then disbursements should also increase.

 Overall collections increased by .3% while disbursements decreased only .04%

-As the economy continues to improve, the target will be an increase of 0.5% for the current year and will be reevaluated again next year.
+As the economy continues to improve, the target will increase of 0.5% for the current year and will be reevaluated again next year.

 Target #2: Maintain or reduce administrative costs from year to year.